-It might not be the first thing you think about changing when you get pregnant, but there are ingredients in common beauty and cosmetic products that you should avoid when pregnant.
+It might not be the first thing you think about changing when you get pregnant, but there are ingredients in common beauty, cosmetic and skincare products that you should avoid when pregnant.

 The FDA maintains an updated list and categorization of ingredients used in beauty and cosmetic products.
 Many of these ingredients have been proven to cause dangerous health defects or pose a health risk to you and your baby.